UNHOLY AWAKENING -THE RAVENSGATE CHRONICLES

 “I appreciate it.
 Again, sorry for the inconvenience.”

 I shut the door and walked into the living room.
-Through the window I watched the man walk down the walkway to his Chevy parked in the driveway.
+Through the window I watched the man walk down the walkway to his Chevy parked in the driveway behind my car.
 He drove off, then I noticed a light high up in the night sky.
 It was stationary and changed colors back and forth from red to white.
 To get a better view, I went back to the front door, opened it, and stood on the porch.

 The object was still there and began to descend slightly, then stopped above the clouds.
 It hovered, continuing to glow from red to white.
 Abruptly, it moved diagonally to the upper right with great speed and then stopped.
 It moved again quickly to the left and again stopped like a laser pointer on a wall.
 The object turned blue, green, then flew straight up with lightning speed and disappeared.

 What the hell?
 Planes can’t do that.
-I shut the door and sat down on the sofa.
+I shut the door, sat down on the sofa and set my gun on the coffee table.
 I looked at Mr. Lansley’s card.
 The Center for Paranormal Investigations.
 UFOs?
 Ghosts?
 Maybe Sandy was onto something.